berceanu/StackEdit/harjit.md

 - DLA significantly increasing the LWFA energy gain by extending the dephasing length.

+- two distinct groups of injected electrons: (i) high energy DLA group that benefits from both DLA and high LWFA (due to delayed dephasing) and (ii) low energy non-DLA group that experiences smaller gain from LWFA (and nothing from DLA)

 - betatron resonance: detuning? damping? effect of angle $\delta$?

   resonance condition to be satisfied over plasma length is that